 The associated frequency plan to the MA02revCO07 Arrangement contains 16 x 1.7 MHz T-DAB blocks.
 The following table provides the list of T-DAB blocks included in the Plan.

-Table 8: List of T-DAB blocks in MA02revCO07 Special Arrangement
+Table 8: List of T-DAB blocks in MA02revCO07